13. The hero enters

 Here we sit

-The verb which is used by Bulgakov in the Russian text - Сидим (sidim) - means we sit, but also we are in prison.
+The verb which is used by Bulgakov in the Russian text - Сидим [sidim] - means we sit, but is also used to say «we are in prison».

 You dislike my poetry?

-The Master dislikes Ivan's poetry without ever having read it.
-Bulgakov is commenting on the low quality and unoriginal nature of accepted and published Soviet poetry.
+The master dislikes Ivan's poetry without ever having read it.
+Bulgakov is commenting on the low quality and the unoriginal nature of accepted and published Soviet poetry.
 If Ivan is published and famous, it means he can't be good!

 Is your poetry good?
 "Monstrous!"

-Bulgakov writes indeed Чудовищны or monstrous.
+Bulgakov writes indeed Чудовищны [Chudivishchny] or monstrous.
 Even Ivan is aware that his officially-approved poems are no good.
-The English translator Michael Glenny got this a little wrong in 1967.
-He translated Ivan’s reaction as "stupendous".
+The first English translator, Michael Glenny (1927-1990), got this a little wrong in 1967.
+He translated Ivan’s reaction as «stupendous».

 Currency in the ventilation, Pushkin, Kurolesov

-Bulgakov again introduces a character without letting us know who he is.
-The explanation will follow in chapter 15.
-Kurolesov is the actor who recites excerpts of The Covetous Knight of the Russian poet Pushkin in Nikanor Ivanovich’s dream.
+Bulgakov introduces the character Kurolesov without telling us who he is or where he comes from.
+The explanation will follow later in the novel, in chapter 15.
+The new arrival in room 119 is Nikanor Ivanovich, and we will see that he knows Kurolesov as the actor who recites excerpts of The Covetous Knight by the Russian poet Aleksandr Sergeevich Pushkin (1799-1837) in Nikanor Ivanovich’s dream.

 The critic Latunsky

-The critic Latunsky is probably a hint at one of Bulgakov's indefatigable enemies, Olaf Semenovich Litovsky (1892-1971), the chairman of the Theatrical Repertoire Committee (Glavrepertkom).
+The critic Latunsky is probably a hint at one of Bulgakov's indefatigable enemies, Olaf Semenovich Litovsky (1892-1971), the chairman of the Главный репертуарный комитет (Главрепертком) [Glavny repertuarny komitet] (Glavrepertkom) or the Central Committee for Repertoires.
+In a debate at the Meyerhold Theatre, Litovsky had introduced the term Булгаковщина (Bulgakovshchina) or Bulgakovism after the first performances of Bulgakov's play Days of the Turbins.

 Click here to read a comprehensive description of Latunsky